vseryakov/backendjs/README.md

 * While the local backendjs is runnning the documentation is always available when the backend Web server is running at http://localhost:8000/doc.html

 * Go to http://localhost:8000/api.html for the Web console to test API requests.
-  For this example let's create a couple of accounts, type and execute the following URLs in the Web console
+  For this example let's create an account, type and execute the following URLs in the Web console:

         /account/add?name=test1&secret=test1&login=test1@test.com
-        /account/add?name=test2&secret=test2&login=test2@test.com&gender=m&alias=Test%20User&birthday=1980-01-01

 * Now login with any of the accounts above, click on *Login* at the top-right corner and enter 'test1' as login and 'test1' as secret in the login popup dialog.
 * If no error message appeared after the login, try to get your current account details:

         /account/get

-* To see all public fields for all accounts just execute

-        /account/select

 * Shutdown the backend by pressing Ctrl-C
 * To make your own custom Web app, create a new directory (somewhere else) to store your project and run the following command from that directory: